Chocolate Fudge Recipe 3 Ingredients

-This Chocolate Fudge Recipe is easy to make with chocolate chips, sweetened condensed milk, and butter.
-The chill time is the longest part of this recipe.
+Easy Chocolate Fudge Recipe with only 3 ingredients: chocolate chips, sweetened condensed milk, and butter.
+Comes together in under 15 minutes!
+The chill time is the longest part of this chocolate fudge recipe.

 This chocolate fudge recipe is so easy.
 You do not need a candy thermometer or a double boiler to make this chocolate fudge; all you need are 3 ingredients, sweetened condensed milk, chocolate chips, and butter.
 So… if you’ve got 5 minutes, 3 ingredients, and a saucepan, you’ve got this and should definitely try making my 3 ingredient vanilla fudge and 3 ingredient peanut butter fudge, too!